apache/flink/docs/dev/table_api.md

 tableEnv.registerDataStream("Orders", ds, "user, product, amount");
 // run a SQL query on the Table and retrieve the result as a new Table Table result = tableEnv.sql(
-  "SELECT STREAM product, amount FROM Orders WHERE product LIKE '%Rubber%'");
+  "SELECT product, amount FROM Orders WHERE product LIKE '%Rubber%'");
 {% endhighlight %}
 </div>